YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Discussion and Conclusion

+Our proposal is not the first to utilize YSR interactions in forming the computational subspace.
+Other designs are either relying on the interactions of classical spins on the surface of substrates~\cite{Mishra2021Dec}, or the discreteness of a Richardson superconductor~\cite{Pavesic2022Feb}.
+This latter proposal also utilizes a singlet-based computational subspace, which at sweets-spots is insensitive to charge noise.
+Our proposal further integrates cQED techniques to operate and manipulate rendering it into an Andreev qubit, in addition to not relying on asymmetric superconducting leads with finite charging.

-A recent proposal of a fermion-parity qubit~\cite{Geier2023Jul}, where the operational subspace is composed of charge-equal states of different parities, hence a 'chargeless' charge qubit, is reminiscent of our proposal.
-Indeed, by characterising the left and right dot-superconductor subsystem by parity, the transition $\ket{\mathcal{S}_{ex}}\leftrightarrow\ket{\mathcal{S}_{DS}}$ corresponds to an odd-odd to even-even parity transition by the tunneling of a chargeless quasiparticle from dot-to-dot.
-However, the fermion-parity qubits subspace is magnetic, and so sensitive to fluctuations, and requires magnetic field to lift spin degeneracy.
+Another interesting comparison is the recent proposal of a \textit{fermion-parity qubit}~\cite{Geier2024Jun}, where the operational subspace is composed of charge-equal states of different parities, hence a 'chargeless' charge qubit.Similar to our design this qubit relies on a DQD coupled to two superconducting leads.
+Indeed, by characterising the left and right QD-superconductor subsystem by parity in our propasal, the transition $\ket{\mathcal{S}_{ex}}\leftrightarrow\ket{\mathcal{S}_{DS}}$ corresponds to an \textit{odd-odd} to \textit{even-even} parity transition by the tunneling of a chargeless quasiparticle from QD to QD.
+However, the fermion-parity qubits subspace is magnetic and so sensitive to fluctuations, and requires magnetic field to lift spin degeneracy similar to QD based Andreev spin qubit designs.

-Other proposals utilizing YSR interactions in forming the computational subspace are either relying on the interactions of classical spins on the surface of substrates~\cite{Mishra2021Dec}, or the discreteness of a Richardson superconductor~\cite{Pavesic2022Feb}.
-The latter proposal also utilizes a singlet-based computational subspace, which at sweets-spots is insensitive to charge noise.
-Our proposal integrates cQED techniques in addition to not relying on asymmetric superconducting leads, instead relying on a secondary tuneable dot.

-Lastly, recent interest into artifical Kitaev chains based on quantum dots~\cite{Dvir2023Feb} have driven interest into integrating double quantum dots with cQED tunability~\cite{Samuelson2024Jan, Pino2024Feb, Tsintzis2024Feb}.
-Advances in this direction would also create able platforms for realizing the YSR bond qubit, further spurring forward experimental development in this direction.